altruios/namshubettulpa/public/namshubettulpa/chapters/reset-2.md

 Which will then kill itself and thus me?"
 'R::...Basically.'
 "M::Anything else?
 If I'm going insane, I might as well know what I'm in for."
-'R::I can teach you, we will start with:'
+'R::I can teach you, we will start with...'
 `hooks=>(~Reaction definitions~)`
-'R::...and a few other basics, some history, and if you are exposed to a different' `namshub=>(~Pieces of language that program~)`
+'R::...and a few other basics, some history, and if you are exposed to a different.'
+`namshub=>(~Pieces of language that program~)`
 'R::I can catch it, but it is destructive in nature...
 It literally kills me to do so, no help with the hooks already in you though.'